lovetingyuan/react-atomic-context/README.md

     export { AppContext }
     ```

   - The created context provides a `Provider` component, which wraps the components to be rendered.
-It must be provided with a prop named `value`, whose value is typically similar to the initial value and contains properties consistent with the initial value.
+It must be provided with a prop named `value`, whose value is typically similar to the initial value and contains properties consistent with the initial value(can not contain any extra properties).
     Changing value of `value` prop won't take effect.
     eg:

     ```js